DavidAJohnston/DecentralizedApplications/README.md

 hypothetical Cloud Protocol that uses the Master Protocol to issue 'cloudcoins' that can be used to acquire cloud computing services would be an example of a type III decentralized application.

-A useful analogy for a type I DA is a computer operating system (like Windows, Mac OS X, Linux, Android, iOS) for a type II DA a general purpose software program (like a word processor, a spreadsheet software, a file synchronization system such as Dropbox) and for type III DA, a specialized software solution (like a mail-merge tool that uses a word processor, an expense report macro that uses a spreadsheet, or a blogging platform that uses Dropbox.)
-Using this analogy, it may be expected that due to network effects and the ecosystem surrounding each decentralized application, there will be a few type I DAs, more type II DAs and even more type III DAs.
+A useful analogy for a type I DApp is a computer operating system (like Windows, Mac OS X, Linux, Android, iOS) for a type II DApp a general purpose software program (like a word processor, a spreadsheet software, a file synchronization system such as Dropbox) and for type III DApp, a specialized software solution (like a mail-merge tool that uses a word processor, an expense report macro that uses a spreadsheet, or a blogging platform that uses Dropbox.)
+Using this analogy, it may be expected that due to network effects and the ecosystem surrounding each decentralized application, there will be a few type I DApps, more type II DApps and even more type III DApps.

-At this point, it is important to mention that there are currently several excellent open-source projects that leverage type I DAs.
+At this point, it is important to mention that there are currently several excellent open-source projects that leverage type I DApps.
 Colored coins and CoinJoin, for example, are based on the Bitcoin block chain and provide useful features to their users.
-These projects however cannot be classified as type II DAs, according to our definition, because they don't issue and manage a token.
+These projects however cannot be classified as type II DApps, according to our definition, because they don't issue and manage a token.
 (The development and operation of these projects depends on donations instead.)

 The operation of a decentralized application
 --------------------------------------------